Do Go On - 373 - The Star Wars Holiday Special

 Well, he got busy.

-We can't be everywhere.
+He's busy, we can't be everywhere.

 He's not a man with two heads.

-I don't know what that means.
+I don't know what that mean.

 According to an article in Esquire by Simon Abrams,

-in any format since 1978,
+Lucasfilm has never released the Star Wars Holiday Special in any format since 1978,

 except for a personal copy that Lucas gave to star Carrie Fisher.

-You know Carrie Fisher?
+You know, Carrie Fisher?

 Yeah.